carylwyatt/carylwyatt.github.io/_posts/2018-02-16-todays-hours.md

 date: 2018-02-16
 ---

+I wrote this plugin in the summer of 2017 and have been tweaking it little by little since then.
+The full documentation can be found in [my repo](https://github.com/carylwyatt/google-cal-hours-widget).
+This is a write-up for [Brad Coffield's](https://www.bradcoffield.com/) [APIs for Librarians](https://www.bradcoffield.com/APIs-for-librarians/) project.

+### Description

 This plugin takes information from a single Google calendar and displays it in a table.
 [Ivy Tech Community College Indianapolis Library's website](http://library.ivytech.edu/indianapolis) (via Springshare's LibGuides CMS) uses this tool to display "Today's Hours" for three library locations on the homepage.

 ### Screenshot